Nebo15/gen_task/README.md

   Internally this looks familiar to pt.
 2, but doesn't require us to re-invent supervisor behavior.

+## Picked solution description

+Each time job is started we spawn a "sentitel" GenServer process that stores job that needs to be processed, this job is later started under `Task.Supervisor` via `async_nolink/2` that allows to process job asynchronously without linking it to the caller process.

+To receive job status sentitel process leverages `Task.yield/1` function, that blocks current process until task completes (which saves reduction for sentinel process).

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: